StatistikStadtZuerich/zueridown/README.md

 To install from a local source file, store `zueridown_main.tar.gz` at an arbitrary location on your computer.

-In RStudio, in the ‘Packages’ pane, click ‘Install’ and select the option ‘Install from Package Archive File’.
+In R Studio, in the `Packages` pane, click `Install` and select the option `Install from Package Archive File`.
 Browse to the location of the file and install it.

-Alternatively, you can download the package from <https://github.com/cynkra/zueridown>, by clicking 'Clone or download'), extract it to any location, e.g., to your Desktop.
+Alternatively, you can download the package from <https://github.com/cynkra/zueridown>, by clicking `Clone or download`, extract it to any location, e.g., to your Desktop.

 Then, run: